Skip to content

 convert_pdf_to_html('input.pdf', 'output.html')

 The LAParams object controls how pdfminer groups characters into lines and paragraphs.
-Fragmented output usually means line_margin (default 0.5) is too low.
-Try 0.3 or 0.7 and compare results.
-Adjusting word_margin (default 0.1) fixes spacing issues between words that appear fused together.
+Fragmented output usually means line_margin (default 0.5) is too aggressive.
+Try 0.3 or 0.7 and compare results side by side.
+Adjusting word_margin (default 0.1) fixes the issue where adjacent words appear fused together with no space between them.

 #How to Use PyMuPDF for Faster Conversion